b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 fig
 ```

-The only new element here is `Cmk.text!` function but since we used it a couple
+The only new element here is `Cmk.text!` function, but since we used it a couple
 of times throughout this book, then I will leave the explanation of how the code
 piece works for you.
 Anyway, the result is to be found below.